We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Several other factors have been linked to perimenopausal depression including:

 Serotonin, norepinephrine, and dopamine are chemicals that work in the brain and play a direct role in your mood.
 They can make you feel happy by reducing anxiety and improving sleep, among other things.

 You experience a general state of calm and well-being when these mood power players are balanced.

 The result is mood swings that could lead to depression.

 Perimenopause and depression have a complex relationship.

 The studyfound that women with “significant symptoms of depression in their late 30s and early 40s” were more likely to enter perimenopause before their 45th birthday than women who hadn’t experienced depressive symptoms.

-Women using antidepressants were three times as likely to enter perimenopause early than those who weren’t according to the study.
+Women using antidepressants were three times as likely to enter perimenopause early than those who weren’t, according to the study.

 Although antidepressants are linked to an earlier onset of perimenopausal depression, they also help relieve one of its most uncomfortable symptoms.

-This is good news for women concerned about the 2004 Women’s Health Initiative study which found hormone replacement therapy raises the risk of heart attack and stroke.
+This is good news for anyone concerned about the 2004 Women’s Health Initiative study which found HRT raises the risk of heart attack and stroke.